AxonIQ/reference-guide/part1/messaging-concepts.md

 The message handling process can be considered an atomic procedure; it should either be processed entirely, or not at all.
 Axon Framework uses the Unit Of Work to track actions performed by the message handlers.
 After the handler completed, Axon will try to commit the actions registered with the Unit Of Work.

 It is possible to bind a transaction to a Unit of Work.
-Many components, such as the CommandBus implementations and all asynchronously processing Event Processors, allow you to configure a Transaction Manager.
+Many components, such as the CommandBus and QueryBus implementations and all asynchronously processing Event Processors, allow you to configure a Transaction Manager.
 This Transaction Manager will then be used to create the transactions to bind to the Unit of Work that is used to manage the process of a Message.

 When application components need resources at different stages of message processing, such as a Database Connection or an EntityManager, these resources can be attached to the Unit of Work.
 The `unitOfWork.getResources()` method allows you to access the resources attached to the current Unit of Work.
 Several helper methods are available on the Unit of Work directly, to make working with resources easier.